arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 {{< tab "Self-managed" >}}

 The [`arango_datasets` Python package](../../components/tools/arango-datasets.md)
-allows you to load sample datasets into ArangoDB.
+allows you to load pre-defined datasets into ArangoDB.
 It can be installed with the following command:

 ```